 Children living in formal areas are more likely to have services on site than those living in informal settlements or in the rural former homelands.
-While the majority (77%) of children in formal dwellings have access, it decreases to 55% for children living in informal dwellings.
-Only 20% of children living in traditional housing have water available on the property.
+While the majority (77%) of children in formal dwellings have access, it decreases to 65% for children living in informal dwellings.
+Only 18% of children living in traditional housing have clean water available on the property.

-The vast majority of children living in traditional dwellings are African, so there is also a pronounced racial inequality in access to water.
-Sixty-three percent of African children had water on site in 2015, while over 97% of all other population groups had drinking water at home.There are no significant differences in access to water across age groups.
+The vast majority of children living in traditional dwellings are African, so there is a pronounced racial inequality in access to water.
+Sixty-three percent of African children had clean water on site in 2014, while over 95% of all other population groups had clean drinking water at home.
+There are no significant differences in access to water across younger age groups.

 Inequality in access to safe water is also pronounced when the data are disaggregated by income category.
-Amongst children in the poorest 20% of households, only 49% have access to water on site, while 96% of those in the richest 20% of households have this level of service.
+Amongst children in the poorest 20% of households, only 51% have access to water on site, while 97% of those in the richest 20% of households have this level of service.
 In this way, inequalities are reinforced: the poorest children are most at risk of diseases associated with poor water quality, and the associated setbacks in their development.

-Figure 6a: Children living in households with water on site, by income quintile, 2015
+Figure 6a: Children living in households with water on site, by income quintile, 2014

-Source: Statistics South Africa (2016) General Household Survey 2015.
+Source: Statistics South Africa (2015) General Household Survey 2014.
 Pretoria: Stats SA.
-Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.
+Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT

-Figure 6b: Children living in households with water on site, by province, 2002 & 2015
+Figure 6b: Number and proportion of children living in households with water on site, by province, 2002 & 2014

-Source: Statistics South Africa (2003; 2016) General Household Survey 2002; General Household Survey 2015.
-Pretoria: Stats SA
+Source: Statistics South Africa (2003; 2015) General Household Survey 2002; General Household Survey 2014.
+Pretoria: Stats SA.
 Analysis by Katharine Hall & Winnie Sambu, Children's Institute, UCT.